 - Hand out ritual information.
 If you're going to call everyone into a great big circle, it's important that everyone knows what's expected of them if you want them to do or say anything.
 If you like, you can verbally give instructions at the beginning of the rite, saying, "Now, I'm going to call the quarters, and as I do so, everyone will turn to face north, east, then south, and finally west."

 - Respect boundaries.
 If non-Pagan guests come to a Pagan event, they may not feel comfortable participating in every aspect of ritual with you.
-Look at it this way -- you might attend a Catholic mass with your grandmother, but you probably wouldn't take Communion.
+Look at it this way -- you might attend a Catholic mass with your grandmother, but you as a non-Catholic, you wouldn't take Communion.
 Same with non-Pagans -- they may have certain boundaries they've set for themselves, and not want to join in every single thing you do.
 Respect that, and if they choose to simply watch from the fringe, that's fine too.

 - Finally, be sure to ask later if they have questions.
 Many people feel awkward just saying, "Okay, I totally didn't get what this was about."
 Go up to your non-Pagan guests, and ask, "So, was there anything you didn't understand?
 What can I explain further for you?"
 This opens the door for potential questions.